-Emergency Medical Services Decontamination Equipment can be decontaminated using soap and water. of PPE Equipment: Also, 0.5% hypochlorite solution (one part household bleach to 10 parts water) can be used as appropriate or if gear had any visible contamination.
+Equipment can be decontaminated using soap and water.
+Also, 0.5% hypochlorite solution (one part household bleach to 10 parts water) can be used as appropriate or if gear had any visible contamination.
 Note that bleach may damage some types of firefighter turnout gear (one reason why it should not be used for biological agent response actions).
 After removing gear, response workers should shower using copious quantities of soap and water.

-Prophylaxis: Potassium iodide can be effective as a thyroid-blocking agent depending on the type of radiation.
+Prophylaxis: Potassium iodide can be effective as a thyroid-blocking if there is a risk of internal exposure to high levels of radioactive iodine.